EvanHuang7/order-food/README.md

 Open [http://localhost:3000](http://localhost:3000) in your browser to view the project.

 ## <a name="deploy-app">☁️ Deploy App in AWS Cloud</a>

+Create an AWS account and ensure you qualify for the 12-month Free Tier if you're a new user.
+Otherwise, you may incur charges when using AWS services.
+Each AWS service has its own Free Tier policy—refer to the [AWS Free Tier page](https://aws.amazon.com/free) for details.
+(You can follow relevant AWS setup tutorials on YouTube to guide you through the steps below.)

+Follow these steps to deploy app in AWS Cloud:

+**⭐ Set up VPC for secure Networking**

+- Go to VPC dashboard and make sure you are in the proper AWS region closest to you (eg. us-east-1)
+- Create a new VPC
+  - Go to the **Virtual Private Cloud > Your VPCs** tab and click "Create VPC" button
+  - Select "VPC only" under "Resource to create" section
+  - Enter your desired **Name tag** (eg. appName-vpc)
+  - Keep the default selected option of "IPv4 CIDR manual input" under "IPv4 CIDR block" section
+  - Enter **10.0.0.0/16**(This number means locking first two variables and only last two variables are changable, so the IP address range is from "10.0.0.0" to "10.0.255.255", which means we will have 256\*256 IP addresses to be assginable to VPC) under "IPv4 CIDR" section to specify the ranges of IP addresses of your VPC
+  - Keep the default selected option of "No IPv6 CIDR block" under "IPv6 CIDR block" section
+  - Keep the rest of things by default and click "Create VPC" button
+- Create 1 public subnet and 2 private subnets (2 private subnets are required for RDS)
+  - Go to the **Virtual Private Cloud > Subnets** tab and click "Create subnet" button
+  - Select the VPC (eg. appName-vpc) you just created under "VPC ID" section
+  - Create 1st public subnet under "Subnet Settings" section
+    - Enter your desired **Subnet name** (eg. appName-public-subnet-1)
+    - Choose a Availability Zone (eg. us-east-1a)
+    - Keep the default **10.0.0.0/16** under IPV4 VPC CIDR block section
+    - Enter **10.0.0.0/24**(locks the first 3 variables, that means there are 256 IP addresses for this public subnet to use) under IPV4 subnet CIDR block section
+  - Click "Add new subnet" button and create 1st private subnet
+    - Enter your desired **Subnet name** (eg. appName-private-subnet-1)
+    - Choose a Availability Zone (eg. us-east-1a)
+    - Keep the default **10.0.0.0/16** under IPV4 VPC CIDR block section
+    - Enter **10.0.1.0/24** under IPV4 subnet CIDR block section
+  - Click "Add new subnet" button and create 2nd private subnet
+    - Enter your desired **Subnet name** (eg. appName-private-subnet-2)
+    - Choose a Availability Zone (eg. us-east-1b) (We need different Availability Zone for 2nd private subnet because they are different data centers and servers that will run our private sever.
+If one of them goes down, there will be 2nd one available to back it up.
+We need it for your database)
+    - Keep the default **10.0.0.0/16** under IPV4 VPC CIDR block section
+    - Enter **10.0.2.0/24** under IPV4 subnet CIDR block section
+  - Click "Create subnet" button
+- Create an Internet gateway
+  - Go to the **Virtual Private Cloud > Internet gateways** tab and click "Create Internet gateway" button
+  - Enter your desired **Name tag** (eg. appName-internet-gateway)
+  - Click "Create internet gateway" button
+  - You will be redirected to the created internet gateway info page, and there is a banner on the top of the page.
+  - Click the "Attach to a VPC" button inside top banner
+  - Select the VPC (eg. appName-vpc) you just created under "Available VPCs" section
+  - Click "Attach internet gateway" button
+- Create 1 public route table and 2 privates route tables (Route table is kind of white list of IP address, which is associated with VPC or subnet level.
+VPC has a main Route table and each subnet has their own public or private Route table.
+Public route table of public subneet allows access from everywhere and private route table of private subnet only allows access only from our public subnet)
+  - Go to the **Virtual Private Cloud > Route tables** tab
+  - Create 1st public route table
+    - Click "Create route table" button in "Route tables" page
+    - Enter your desired **Name** (eg. appName-public-route-table-1)
+    - Select the VPC (eg. appName-vpc) you just created under "VPC" section
+    - Click "Create route table" button
+    - You will be redirected to the created public route table info page
+    - Click "Actions" button on the top right of "public route table info" page and select "Edit subnet associations" button in the drop down menu
+    - Select the created public subnet (eg. appName-public-subnet-1)
+    - Click "Save associations" button
+  - Create 1st private route table
+    - Click "Create route table" button in "Route tables" page
+    - Enter your desired **Name** (eg. appName-private-route-table-1)
+    - Select the VPC (eg. appName-vpc) you just created under "VPC" section
+    - Click "Create route table" button
+    - You will be redirected to the created private route table info page
+    - Click "Actions" button on the top right of "private route table info" page and select "Edit subnet associations" button in the drop down menu
+    - Select the created 1st private subnet (eg. appName-private-subnet-1)
+    - Click "Save associations" button
+  - Create 2nd private route table by following the same steps above, but just the private route table name will be (eg. appName-private-route-table-2) and associate it to the created 2nd private subnet (eg. appName-private-subnet-2)
+  - Update the acceess of public route table (it has same access as private route table now)
+    - Click the public route table in "Route tables" page to go to "public route table info" page
+    - Click "Edit routes" button
+    - Right now, it's only accessable to local.
+Anything inside the public subnet can only access the IPV4 VPC CIDR block IP addressees range scope including private subnets.
+It's does not have public internet access.
+So we need to give it for public internet access.
+    - Click "Add route" button
+    - Select **0.0.0.0/0** in Destination field
+    - Select "Internet Gateway in first Target field and select the internet gateway we just created (eg. appName-internet-gateway) in second Target field
+    - Click "Save changes" button
+- We will set up Security groups for EC2 and RDS in latter steps (security group is kind of black list of IP addresses, which is associated with individual AWS service level)

+**⭐ Set up EC2 and deploy server**

+**⭐ Set up**

+**⭐ Set up**

+**⭐ Set up**

 ## <a name="api-routes">📡 API Routes</a>